 Black bear cub in snow by Mori Shūhō

-This work features in an album of paintings and calligraphy by various artists, the practise of making these albums was a trend in early 19th century.
-The albums were made for several reasons including to celebrate someone’s venerated old age, to wish a friend farewell, for an exhibition, or to commemorate a meeting or visit.
+This work actually comes from an album of paintings and calligraphy by various artists - an artistic trend which was popular in early-19th-century Japanese art.
+These albums were made for all sorts of reasons; to celebrate someone’s venerated old age, to wish a friend farewell, for an exhibition; or to commemorate a meeting or visit.

 Black bear cub, 1799